 Reading blog posts accounts for a great deal of my reading and learning about technology.
 Combined with videos from conferences, I feel like I'm up to date on new things being launched.
 But when I need to dig deep into a subject, I never get around reading books.
-In this post, I'll present you with a list of books that I've read or got recommended from developer friends.
+In this recent post in our Learn about .NET series, I'll present you with a list of books that I've read or got recommended from developer friends.

 Let me start by making something clear: I suck at reading books.
 Some of my friends read one book after another, while I only read technical literature when I need to go deep on something.
 If you are like me, this is a distilled list of some of the most recommended books.
 If you just love reading about technology, I hope that you will find something of value too.
 The list is not prioritized so feel free to pick only subjects or authors you like.